rocktronica/OneFileCMS/readme.markdown

 - If you need to upload a lots of files, an FTP program may be a bit more flexible & practicle.

-- Directories with many (hundreds) of files, may take a few seconds to display or resort (by size, date, etc).
-On my system, a 2.5ghz desktop running XP, it takes 2 to 4 seconds to display or resort a directory with 200 files.
+- Directories with many (hundreds) of files, may take a few seconds to display.
+For instance, on my system- a 2.5gz desktop running XP, it takes 2 to 4 seconds to display a directory with 200 files.

 --------------------------------------------------------------------------------